kostis-codefresh/rollouts-header-routing-example/dynamic-routing/README.md

-Instruqtions
+# Header based example

-Install Argo Rollouts on Cluster with Traefik 3.x and Gateway plugin 0.4.0
+Install Argo Rollouts on Cluster with Traefik 3.x and Gateway plugin 0.4.0 as described in the README of the `traefik-setup` folder.

-Apply Roles in static-routing/cluster-role and cluster-role-binding

 Create main route

 ```
-kubectl apply -f all-routes.yml
+kubectl apply -f smart-route.yml
 ```

 Create rollout